mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 Implement `IDisposable` if your service needs to do something as the scene is unloaded.
 It is equivalent to `MonoBehaviour.OnDestroy`.

+## `ITerminatable`

+Implement `ITerminatable` if your service needs to do something as the application exits.
+It is equivalent to `MonoBehaviour.OnApplicationQuit`.

 # Ordering

 When injecting `IEnumerable<T>` in your services, ordering is sometimes relevant.
 For example, you might want to have one `IInitializable` execute before another.
 This can be achieved by using ordering: